Loader

 As Mayor of Whistler, I am pleased to share this Business Tool Kit for the National Day of Truth and Reconciliation, in partnership with the Whistler Chamber of Commerce.

-This year, to recognize the National Day of Truth and Reconciliation, we invite Whistler businesses to join the Resort Municipality of Whistler in showing our solidarity and support of those impacted by the injustices of the colonial systems and the residential school system.
+For the past four years, we have recognized National Day for Truth and Reconciliation, inviting Whistler businesses to join the Resort Municipality of Whistler in showing our solidarity and support for those impacted by the injustices of the colonial systems and the residential school system.

 Along with the display of the decal, we recommend setting aside a portion of an upcoming staff meeting to review the Frequently Asked Questions created by the Squamish Lil’wat Cultural Centre and to watch one or more of the videos.